Vedanta Ltd

 How Vedanta reduced the environmental impact of its waste?

-Since 2021, Vedanta's total waste generation increased by 100.83%, including a 58.54% rise in 2024, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2021, Vedanta's total waste generation increased by 100.83%, including a 58.54% rise in 2024, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

 Overall, Vedanta's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy. a

 How does Vedanta treat its hazardous waste?

 In 2024, Vedanta reported that 524,234 metric tonnes of its total waste output were classified as hazardous.
-This represents 1.25% of its overall waste generation.
+This represents 1.25% of its overall waste generation. a

 Breakdown of Vedanta's Hazardous and Non-Hazardous Waste by Treatment Method